Why is my Amazon OpenSearch Service cluster in a red or yellow status?

 }

 Also, check to make sure the index.auto_expand_replicas setting is set to "false".
-When your cluster returns to a green status, you can set the index.number_of_replicas value back to the desired value to trigger allocation for replica shards.
-If the shard allocation is successful, your cluster will enter a green health status.
+When your cluster returns to a green status, you can set the index.number_of_replicas value back to the desired value to launch allocation for replica shards.
+If the shard allocation is successful, then your cluster will enter a green health status.

 Cluster health best practices